Graham Coxon: Solo work

+In April 2026, Coxon announced his ninth solo album Castle Park, named after Castle Park, Colchester.
+The tracks in the album were recorded in 2011, as part of the sessions for A+E, but never released.
+The lead single "Billy Says" was released on 20 April.
+The album was released on 19 June.

 Transcopic and other contributions

 Coxon's independent label, Transcopic, was co-managed with his friend, and then business partner, Jamie Davis.
 Davis now runs Independent label Ark Recordings.
 Coxon illustrated and designed all of his own album art, and collaborated with his friend Nick Craske creating abstract digital work for the release of The Spinning Top; they also filmed two music videos, "Sorrow's Army" and "'In The Morning".
 Coxon also continued painting a series of personal work, most of which remained unseen until 2004, when he exhibited at the ICA in London.

 Coxon has also been involved in remixing other peoples tracks, including Idlewild and Lowgold both of which were released as B-sides and the latter remix was later re-released on the band's anthology release Keep Music Miserable.

 In September 2006, Coxon revealed a musical soundscape, "english shoes squeek," created especially for "Verheaven" an exhibition at London's Riflemaker Gallery of the work of artist Julie Verhoeven.

 Coxon appeared on John McCusker's Under One Sky, providing the song "All Has Gone".

-In 2009, Coxon was involved in the creation of the Pete Doherty solo album Grace/Wastelands.
-Doherty had entered a period of sobriety, during which he holed up with Coxon to work on his debut solo album, Grace/Wasteland, (released 24 March 2009) a diverse collection of 12 songs that bounce between reggae and Doherty's standard post-punk.
-Coxon played on all but one track on the album.
+In 2009, Coxon played on all but one track of the Pete Doherty solo album Grace/Wastelands.
+Doherty lived with Coxon to work on the album, which was released 24 March 2009.